vinitkumar/vinitkumar.me/content/blog/slow-programmer-fast-programmer/index.md

 date: "2022-01-29"
 ---

 2022 is a special year for me, I started writing code professionally in 2012, so this year I will be completing a decade of writing code and getting paid for it.
 This first decade has surely been an interesting one.
-A site effect of working this long is that you will form opinions (*Strong opinions, Weakly held*).
+A side-effect of working this long is that you will form opinions (*Strong opinions, Weakly held*).

 I was thinking about what actually makes a programmer fast and others slow.
 What are some of the traits I observed in myself and my peers, mentors and mentees and what actually made them fast or slow?